RCAW

 • Prof Carlos Nobre, Earth System Scientist, National Institute for Space Research – INPE, Brazil

-• Telma Taurepang,* leader, Union of Indigenous Women of the Brazilian Amazon (UMIAB)
+• Telma Taurepang, leader, Union of Indigenous Women of the Brazilian Amazon (UMIAB) (video message)

 • Dr Marcelo de Andrade, Founder & Chair, Pro Natura International, Co-Founder, Earth Capital Partners